dushansmcf/password-wallet-nodejs/README.md

 ```node
 node wallet.js add --master_password="your password" --name="my_gmail_account" --uname="dushanchamin@gmail.com" --passwd="My Gmail Account Password"
 ```
-The above command will create another text file called "data_wallet.txt".
+The above command will create another file called "data_wallet.json".
 This is the data store for the wallet and all usernames and passwords are encrypted.
 Therefore you can share this file in your cloud environment or any public place where you can access easily.

 ### Read data in the wallet
 You can read the data by its given reference name as follows.